rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  there's really nothing like it in history.
 As a result, any attempt at explaining Bitcoin will rely either on imperfect metaphors, or novel technical terms.
-For example, the word *custody* is a bit of a misnomer, an anachronism from a simpler time when banks would *custody* your money.
+For example, the word *custody* is a misnomer, an anachronism from a simpler time when banks would *custody* your money.

 In reality, there are no actual coins to custody.